FredrikOlofsson/HelloWorld/README.md

 # HelloWorld
-Testing out GitHub, trying to learn what is going on
+Testing out GitHub, trying to lear what is going on

+I made som e changes to this file // Fredrik